wclr/watchalive/README.md

         },
         clients: {
             badge: true, // show badge on client (NOT IMPLEMENTED, badge always shown)
-            reload: false, // if clients should be reloaded on change events
+            reload: true, // if clients should be reloaded on change events
             console: false, // should console be intercepted on clients
             allowMessages: true, // show custom message (NOT IMPLEMENTED)
-            sendData: false // send changed files data to client }
+            data: false // send changed files data to client, if `true` reload will be `false` }
     }
 ```